 Curated by Dr. Alex Jimenez

 Back pain is one of the most prevalent causes of disability and missed days at work worldwide.
-Back pain attributes to the second most common reason for doctor office visits, outnumbered only by upper-respiratory infections.
+Back pain is attributed to the second most common reason for doctor office visits, outnumbered only by upper-respiratory infections.
 Approximately 80 percent of the population will experience back pain at least once throughout their life.
 Your spine is a complex structure made up of bones, joints, ligaments, and muscles, among other soft tissues.
-Injuries and/or aggravated conditions, such as herniated discs, can eventually lead to symptoms of sciatica, or sciatic nerve pain.
-Sports injuries or automobile accident injuries are often the most frequent cause of painful symptoms, however, sometimes the simplest of movements can have these results.
+Injuries and/or aggravated conditions, such as herniated discs, can eventually lead to symptoms of sciatica or sciatic nerve pain.
+Sports injuries or automobile accident injuries are often the most frequent cause of painful symptoms; however, sometimes, the simplest of movements can have these results.
 Fortunately, alternative treatment options, such as chiropractic care, can help ease sciatic nerve pain, or sciatica, through the utilization of spinal adjustments and manual manipulations, ultimately improving pain relief.

-XYMOGEN’s Exclusive Professional Formulas are available through select licensed health care professionals.
-The internet sale and discounting of XYMOGEN formulas are strictly prohibited.
+XYMOGEN’s Exclusive Professional Formulas are available through select licensed healthcare professionals.
+The Internet sale and discounting of XYMOGEN formulas are strictly prohibited.